First Implant of Patient-Specific Rod for Spinal Deformities

 "Even the most experienced spine surgeons sometimes have to perform revision surgeries to correct an initial procedure," says Dr. Schwab.
 "Surgically implanting rods that are already individualized to the patient could go a long way in improving outcomes."
 Dr. Schwab is also President, CEO and co-founder of Nemaris Inc., developer of Surgimap Spine, the dedicated surgical planning software platform that doctors use to plan the desired contour of the UNiD rods.

-"This milestone in spinal surgery demonstrates NYU Langone's unwavering commitment to bringing patients the most cutting-edge, individualized treatments designed to advance the field of orthopaedic surgery," says Dr. Joseph Zuckerman, Walter A.L.
-Thompson Professor of Orthopedic Surgery and Chair of the Department of Orthopaedic Surgery at NYU Langone Medical Center.
+"This milestone in spinal surgery demonstrates NYU Langone's unwavering commitment to bringing patients the most cutting-edge, individualized treatments designed to advance the field of orthopedic surgery," says Dr. Joseph Zuckerman, Walter A.L.
+Thompson Professor of Orthopedic Surgery and Chair of the Department of Orthopedic Surgery at NYU Langone Medical Center.
 "As a leader in the field of spinal surgery, we're pleased that Dr. Schwab is one of the first surgeons to use this advanced technology that may change the way we perform these types of procedures in the future."

 Spine surgery is sometimes a recommended treatment to relieve pain, disability, weakness, numbness, and other symptoms caused by spinal deformities like scoliosis, kyphosis or age-related wear and tear of the disks and vertebra that deform the spine.